 13 Dealing with Data

 It’s an inescapable fact that models need data to work.
 One of the dirty secrets in data science is that getting the data right will do more for your model than any fancy algorithm or hyperparameter tuning.
 Data is messy, and there are a lot of ways it can be messy.
 In addition, dealing with a target variable on its terms can lead to more interesting results.
 In this chapter we’ll discuss some of the most common data issues and things to consider.
-There’s a lot to know about data before you ever get into modeling your own, so we’ll give you some things to think about it in this chapter.
+There’s a lot to know about data before you ever get into modeling it, so we’ll give you some things to think about in this chapter.

 13.1 Key Ideas